NLnetLabs/cascade/doc/manual/source/index.rst

 Cascade has the following design goals:

 Flexibility
-   Run Cascade the way that you want: from a :doc:`package or a Docker image
-   <installation>`, on-premise or in the cloud, with keys on disk or a
-   :doc:`Hardware Security Module <hsms>` of your choice.
+   The Cascade pipeline runs as a single binary and does not require additional database software.
+Install with ease using a :doc:`binary package <installation>` or build from source.
+Run on-premise or in the cloud, with keys on disk or a :doc:`Hardware Security Module <hsms>` of your choice.

 Sensible defaults
    :doc:`Get started easily <quick-start>` with default settings based on